-How to Cook Lamb or Goat Ribs
+How to Cook Lamb Ribs (Or Goat)

 “When I worked at Heartland Restaurant in St. Paul, we worked with only whole animals and eventually would build up different parts in quantities to sell.
 One of the kitchen-staff favorites were venison ribs, but guests were often scared to try them since they thought they would be fatty, and gamey.
-Even though they were mild tasting, as farmed venision is typically fed grains that mellows the flavor, we had better feedback from guests when we trimmed a little extra fat from the ribs before cooking.
+Even though they were mild tasting, as farmed venison is typically fed grains that mellows the flavor, we had better feedback from guests when we trimmed a little extra fat from the ribs before cooking.

 A little trimming goes a long way, and as lamb and goats are more similar to deer in my mind than beef cattle, the method works just as well on their ribs too.
 Lamb and goat ribs, especially those from Shepherd Song, are kind of a chef’s secret to me, and an delicious appetizer that always get rave reviews, easy to serve for the cook, and a breeze to pass and eat with your hands as a canape”